KanwarAdnan/Scheduling-Algorithms-Simulators/README.md

 # Scheduling-Algorithms-Simulators
-I will be uploading here as much as possible `Scheduling Algorithms Simulators` in this repo.
+I will be uploading as much as possible `Scheduling Algorithms Simulators` in this repo.